 - Intellectual stewardship of the field as reflected in the mentoring of doctoral students and young researchers.

 Nominators are encouraged to provide the awards committee with specific indicators of the nominee's contributions in these and other categories.
-An Awards Committee has been formed to recommend candidates for the award for 2020.
-The committee members are Ritu Agarwal, Jason Chan (chair, ex officio-ISS Vice President), Alok Gupta and Alexander Tuzhilin.
+An Awards Committee has been formed to recommend candidates for the award for 2021.
+The committee members are Anandhi Bharadwaj, Chris Forman, Alok Gupta (Chair), and D. J. Wu (ex-officio, President-ISS).
 At this time, nominations for the award are invited from the information systems community at large.

 Though self-nominations are discouraged, anyone can submit a nomination to the President of ISS by email at: firstname.lastname@example.org (please state the subject as "Nomination for 2021 ISS Fellow").
 The deadline for submission of nominations is August 1, 2021.

 The nomination should include a brief (not to exceed two pages) description of the candidate's achievements and eligibility for the award, and should be accompanied with a CV and/or a bio.
 Members of the awards committee may add other candidates at their discretion and judgment.
 One ISS member nomination is sufficient, multi-member nomination is not necessary.

 The awards committee will deliberate on the pool of nominees and make their recommendations to the Information Systems Society officers.
-Winners of the award will be informed in early September, 2020.
-The 2020 ISS Distinguished Fellows will be announced during the Conference on Information Systems and Technology (CIST) to be held in conjunction with the INFORMS annual meeting in National Harbor, MD.
-A plaque from the society will be presented, followed by a reception and felicitation of the award winners.
-Organization details of this celebration event are dependent on the developments of the CIST.
+Winners of the award will be informed in early September, 2021.
+The 2021 ISS Distinguished Fellows will be announced during the 2021 Conference on Information Systems Technology in Newport Beach, CA. A plaque from the society will be presented.
+Organization details of this celebration event will be updated later.